New York City street lights & signals 311 requests

 What counts as street lights & signals: Broken street lights, outages, damaged signs, and malfunctioning traffic signals or pedestrian crossings.

-In New York City’s raw 311 feed, the following 1 service_type roll into street lights & signals:
+In New York City’s raw 311 data, the following 3 service_type values are counted as street lights & signals:

 • Traffic Signal Condition